 (2) The supervising dentist is employed by or a volunteer for, and the patients are referred by, the entity through which the program is operated.

-(3) The services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.
+(3) (a) Except as provided in division (D)(3)(b) of this section, the services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.

 (E) No person shall do either of the following:

 (1) Practice dental hygiene in a manner that is separate or otherwise independent from the dental practice of a supervising dentist;

 (2) Establish or maintain an office or practice that is primarily devoted to the provision of dental hygiene services.

 (F) The state dental board shall adopt rules under division (C) of section 4715.03 of the Revised Code identifying procedures a dental hygienist may not perform when practicing in the absence of the supervising dentist pursuant to division (C) or (D) of this section.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.